osvik/abrantes/README.md

 - The same experiment can run in multiple pages with **different changes in each page**.
 - Can work store the variant info for the duration of a session or indefinitely.
 - You can **pause a test** and continue it latter.
+- You can add or remove landing pages to an experiment during the experiment.
+(If you know what you are doing, as it can influence the results)
 - You can have **more than a goal or no goal at all**.
 Sometimes it's interesting to see how an experiment affects the user experience in your website.
 - While developing an experiment you can **run each variant simultaneously in a separate tab** or **run tabs for mobile phones simulatenously with tabs for desktops**.
 This way faster, specially for complex experiments.
 It also allows you to easily record videos explaining the experiment to your colleagues.